 It is a careful step to execute the process safely.
 To provide better lighting, you can use the flashlight on your phone.
 It is a simple way to increase your visibility.
 The beam illuminates toenails and distinguishes the translucent part from the pink quick.
 It will be helpful to trim safely like a pro.

 Trimming a dog’s black nails can be difficult.
 Therefore, a thorough examination will always help you safely avoid the quick.
 Lift the paw to examine the nails.
 The solid tubular shape begins to taper into a hollow triangular point toward the tip, where you can see two thin outer walls.
 This area is always safe to trim and can be filed down further with a nail file to ragged edges.

-This strange but genius life hack allows parents of furry-pawed pups to perform nail trims quickly and with less fuss.
+This strange but genius life hack allows parents of hairy-pawed pups to perform nail trims quickly and with less fuss.
 You can use a mesh bag for pulling back the hair on the paws.
 That will save your time and energy searching through all fluff for each toe as the toenail will be exposed, making the whole job easy.

 Trim out of their line of sight